 How to Decorate with a Vintage Toboggan

-I decided I simply want to lean the vintage toboggan up against the side of the house on our front porch for now.
+I decided I simply wanted to lean the vintage toboggan up against the side of the house on our front porch for now.

 You see, it’s freezing out there today.
 Therefore, this is just my first decorating attempt with this sled until it warms up a bit around here.